 Epilepsy and seizures can develop in any person at any age.
 While it is more common in young children and older people, we remain unknown as to what causes the determinants as to why these develop in one person or another.

 Statistics reveal that 1% of people in the U.S. will suffer an unprovoked seizure in their lifetime.
 One in 26 people will have recurring seizures through some form of epilepsy in their lifetime.
-At any given time, between 2 and 3 million people are being treated for epilepsy and over 30% are walking around with uncontrolled epilepsy in the U.S.1
+According to The Epilepsy Foundation, between 2 and 3 million people are being treated for epilepsy and over 30% are walking around with uncontrolled epilepsy in the U.S.

 Epilepsy is just one factor of many that concerns the overall care of patients requiring neurological assessment.
 The lack of access to care for those who suffer from such events is a growing concern.
 Additionally, as healthcare in the United States transitions to a value-based model, traditional EEG testing and monitoring poses challenges for providers who need reliable clinical results through cost-beneficial means.